Black Eagle Dream

 “We’re hawaiians okay, but if I was mexican,” Sonny Ray suddenly took a step back, dipped his knees slightly, and in one smooth motion Sonny Ray turned his torso sharply, and slammed a left hook off the side of the big fellas face.

 The punch created a clap, like a short but crisp sound of electric static.
-The big man dropped, and was stunned for sure but he slowly regained his footing, and stood up, determined he came forward, wanting to make a showing in front of his peers.
+The big man dropped, and was stunned for sure, but after regaining his footing he stood up, wobbling he came forward, wanting to make a showing in front of his peers.

 Sonny Ray admired the bullet proof moment; even as he launched his forehead into the big man’s nose and mouth.
-As the big man began to fall for the second time, Walter ran to his truck, with Sonny Ray running casually behind, unhurried.
+As the big man began to fall for the second time, Walter ran to his truck in a panic, with Sonny Ray walking casually behind, unhurried.

 “How’s that for a big coconut head?”
 Sonny Ray asked as blood trickled down his forehead.
 Walter made a quick exit from Johnny’s parking lot, causing Sonny Ray to bump his head on the headliner.